Skip to main content

 R494

 Section 1: Accom.
-Wks. to properties around Roolagh Junction have commenced and are progressing well.
+Wks. to properties around Roolagh Junction are progressing.
 Works to Pump Station are in progress.
+Road Drainage and Watermain installation programmed to commence after June Bank Holiday Weekend.

 CIE/IE Railway Bridge